Brewmaster Monk Tank Guide – Midnight Season 1 (12.0.1)

 • Stagger is not damage reduction by itself: Although Stagger does not make you take the full amount of damage from a hit right away, if you do not do anything about the damage in your Stagger pool you are still taking the full hit over a period of 10 or 13 seconds.
 Making proper use of Purifying Brew in particular is the biggest difference between an average Brewmaster and a great one.

-• Use the right cooldown for the job: Brewmasters have many defensive cooldowns in The War Within, including Dampen Harm, Diffuse Magic, Zen Meditation, Fortifying Brew (and its modifier talents), Invoke Niuzao, the Black Ox, and Celestial Brew.
+• Use the right cooldown for the job: Brewmasters have four main defensive cooldowns in Midnight: Fortifying Brew (and its modifier talents), Invoke Niuzao, the Black Ox, Celestial Brew/Celestial Infusion, and Exploding Keg.
 Some of these abilities have cooldown timers that are much longer than the others, and some have their cooldowns reduced by your other abilities and talents.
 While this will make things complicated in judging the “value” of using one, in general you should consider abilities with longer cooldowns as being your “stronger” ones that you should be more judicious about using.
-Likewise, you shouldn’t be using a magic damage reduction cooldown like Diffuse Magic against Physical damage.
-Plan appropriately!
+In addition, every cooldown except for Fortifying Brew has a distinct offensive bonus, encouraging you to trigger them on cooldown if there isn’t a planned defensive use.

 • Your Hero Talents are almost entirely passive: Whether you are a Shado-Pan or Master of Harmony Brewmaster, your Hero Talent effects will passively occur as you perform the standard rotation.
 For the most part, there isn’t much to worry about in the way of optimizing their use.
 Just remember that you will need to use Celestial Brew to activate Aspect of Harmony and spend your vitality!